esp8266-protocolo-udp

 We have seen several ways to communicate the ESP8266 with the client.
 We have seen web forms as a simple (and somewhat obsolete) solution, and the more modern Ajax connections, websockets, and asynchronous websockets.

 All these solutions work via HTTP over TCP.
 But sometimes we forget that UDP communications also exist.
-Very briefly, let’s remember that UDP (Universal Datagram Protocol) communications do away with some of the packets needed to establish the connection and error verification.
+Very briefly, UDP (Universal Datagram Protocol) does away with some of the packets needed to establish the connection and error verification.

 In a UDP communication, the server sends packets without waiting for acknowledgment from the client.
 If a packet is lost, the client cannot request it to be resent.
 Therefore, TCP is useful for applications that require communication reliability.
 While UDP is useful for fast transmissions, even faster than a Websocket.